sdr-enthusiasts/Buster-Docker-Fixes/README.md

 curl -sL https://raw.githubusercontent.com/fredclausen/Buster-Docker-Fixes/main/libseccomp2-checker.sh | bash
 ```

+After updating `libseccomp2`, you may have to restart your containers to ensure they run properly.

 ### What does the script do?

 The script will only work on "Buster"-based Debian distributions and will only update `libseccomp2` if it is outdated.